 Here's a look at the four main ways to use wine in the kitchen:

-Wine is a wonderful addition to marinade ingredients, which typically include vinegar, oil, and seasonings such as herbs and spices.
+Marinating With Wine Wine is a wonderful addition to marinade ingredients, which typically include vinegar, oil, and seasonings such as herbs and spices.
 It adds moisture to meats, while the tannins in wine help tenderize them.
 Remember to marinate in the refrigerator and discard any marinade that has been in contact with uncooked meat.
 If you want to use a marinade as a basting sauce while cooking, be sure to set some aside from the original batch before the uncooked meat is added.

-Create an intense and complex sauce by deglazing with wine.
+Creating a Sauce With Wine Create an intense and complex sauce by deglazing with wine.
 Deglazing means dissolving the layer of particles and juices left in a pan after meat has been sautéed or vegetables have been roasted: Remove the meat or veggies from the pan and add wine to what's left.
 Heat in the uncovered pan, and reduce the volume by half.
 The flavors of the wine combine with what's in the pan to create the sauce or gravy for your dish.
 The longer the liquid is cooked, the thicker the sauce will become since the liquid is evaporating.
 Add some fresh herbs like parsley, basil, or mint for that final touch.

-When recipes call for water or broth as a cooking liquid, replace all or some of that liquid with wine.
+Poaching With Wine When recipes call for water or broth as a cooking liquid, replace all or some of that liquid with wine.
 A dry white wine is perfect for this type of cooking because its taste is subtle.
 One of my personal favorites for poaching seafood is white wine infused with fresh dill, basil, whole coriander seeds, and lemon juice.
 Keep in mind that poaching is a gentle cooking technique that should not reach boiling temperatures.

 A few final notes on cooking with wine: